 As we recently discussed, we have seen a sharp rise in allegations of domestic violence during the COVID-19 pandemic.
 In Pennsylvania and other states around the country, media outlets are reporting that the amount of additional time couples are spending together at home – combined with the financial strain many couples are facing as a result of one or both spouses being out of work – is a key factor in the increase in domestic violence cases during the pandemic.

 While domestic violence is a serious matter, it is also widely understood that a significant percentage of domestic violence allegations are false.
 Whether resulting from an unclear understanding of the law or an attempt to get someone in trouble, false allegations of domestic violence, unfortunately, are not that uncommon.
-There are several other factors that can call domestic violence charges into question as well; and, for individuals who have been arrested, working with an experienced attorney to build a sound defense is crucial to avoid unnecessary consequences.
+There are several other factors that can call domestic violence charges into question as well; and, for individuals who have been arrested, working with an experienced criminal attorney to build a sound defense is crucial to avoid unnecessary consequences.

 What are Defenses to Domestic Violence in Pennsylvania?